Azure/azure-sdk-for-node/lib/services/intune/README.md

-# Microsoft Intune SDK for Node.js
+# Microsoft Azure SDK for Node.js - Intune

 This project provides a Node.js package that makes it easy to manage Microsoft Intune Resources.
 Right now it supports:
 - **Node.js version: 5.0.0 or higher**